nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-7-10

-6:00pm Downtown Manhattan is currently experiencing slow speeds.
+6:00pm The network is currently experiencing slow speeds.
 We are working on it

 2022-6-26